 When choosing the appropriate pricing model, it is crucial to consider multiple dimensions:

-Subscribed Institute data reveals that most deployments of consumption-based pricing models involve some mix of consumption and subscription.
-Companies that succeed in their deployment often use them in a segmented way, targeting use cases that are more aligned with the benefits and value they bring.
+A key insight from our data analysis reveals that most deployments of consumption-based pricing models involve some mix of usage and recurring models.
+Companies that succeed in their deployment often target use cases more aligned with the benefits and value they bring.

 A few example use cases where consumption-based models often make more sense include:

 There isn’t a one-size-fits-all model for consumption pricing.
 As our data shows, you have to find the right level of usage-based pricing within an overall consumption-based business model to maximize growth.
-Common pricing models include:
+To see the greatest recurring revenue growth, consider a combination of several models to achieve a hybrid consumption model.

 Choosing the right consumption model, mix of pricing, and go-to-market strategy depends on multiple variables, including what you sell, how your customers want to buy, what behavior you’re trying to optimize, which strategies have proven success, and what your competitors are offering.